 Integrity was established in the State of California in 2007.
+It is accredited by the Accreditation Bureau of Health Education Schools ("ABHES") through February 28, 2026 and is in the process of applying for renewal of accreditation.
 Integrity's campus is located in Pasadena, California.
 Integrity offers VN, VN Associate of Applied Science, Registered Nurse to Bachelor of Science in Nursing ("RN to BSN"), medical assisting, medical billing and coding, veterinary assistant, and Diagnostic Medical Sonography programs.
-Integrity also plans to offer an emergency medical technician (EMT) program beginning in October 2024 and is in the process of obtaining approvals for the program (for which Integrity is not planning for ED approval to make Title IV funds available for students who enroll in the program).
+On February 7, 2025, Integrity received full approval from the California Board of Vocational Nursing and Psychiatric Technicians ("BVNPT") to offer its Vocational Nursing program, which was previously provisionally approved.
+Integrity also plans to offer an emergency medical technician (EMT) program and is in the process of obtaining approvals for the program (for which Integrity is not planning for ED approval to make Title IV funds available for students who enroll in the program).
 For purposes of our financial statements, Legacy Education, L.L.C. is deemed to have acquired Integrity in December 2019.
-As of December 31, 2024, Integrity had 157 students enrolled in its programs.
+As of March 31, 2025, Integrity had 188 students enrolled in its programs.